Wulai: Exploring this hidden gem in a day

-Wulai (烏來, Wūlái), is a small aboriginal town located 27km south of Taipei, in Taiwan’s northern region.
+Wulai (烏來, Wūlái), is a small aboriginal town located 27km south of Taipei in northern Taiwan – making it an easy day trip from Taipei.
 It’s home to Taiwan’s indigenous Atayal tribe and has roughly 6000 inhabitants.
 Although many consider Wulai as an untamed slice of Taiwan, the town and outer lying area has plenty to offer day visitors.
 With outdoor hot springs, scenic hiking trails, beautiful mountain views and delicious street food, there’s no reason not to come to Wulai.
+Discover the very best things to do in Wulai, here in this guide.

 Wulai is renowned throughout Taiwan for its natural hot springs.
 Visitors can enjoy the steamy water at one of the many outdoor pools along the Nanshih river, or head to a hot spring hotel.